Allergic conjunctivitis is inflammation of the white part of your eye and the inside lining of your eyelids due to allergies.

 How to wash your eyes

 - Before touching your eyes, wash your hands with soap and warm water.

 - Dry hands with a clean or disposable towel.

-- Clean away any crusting or discharge with a disposable cotton swab and a weak salt water solution (1 teaspoon of salt in 500ml of cooled boiled water).
+- Clean away any crusting or discharge with a disposable cotton swab and cooled boiled water.
 Don't use cotton wool balls because they can unravel, leaving cotton in your eye.
 Surgical swabs from your chemist or disposable eye make-up removal pads are best.

 - Apply a clean cold facecloth or compress over closed eyes.

 The best thing to do to prevent allergic conjunctivitis is to prevent exposure to allergen.

 - Don't rub or touch your eyes.
 If you touch anything you are allergic to and then touch your eyes, this can trigger allergic conjunctivitis.

 - Wash your hands well before touching your eyes for any reason.

 - Change to low allergy eye products if your symptoms seem to come on after using eye make-up.
 Discuss options with your pharmacist.